 Today, the industry supports not only highly regarded, established wine producers, but a large number of exciting young, innovative winemakers who embrace the use of alternative varietals and natural winemaking principles of minimal interventions and organic farming.

-The Outcomes and Expenditure Report Jul 2016 - Feb 2017 () outlines actions and efforts invested in leveraging our membership of the Great Wine Capitals Global Network, and growing South Australia’s reputation as a world-leading wine producing region.
-It captures the expenditure of the founding members’ contribution to the program, as well as other activities undertaken which have leveraged our membership messaging.
+The Outcomes and Expenditure Report Jul 2016 - June 2017 () outlines actions and efforts invested in leveraging our membership of the Great Wine Capitals Global Network, and growing South Australia’s reputation as a world-leading wine producing region.